-Local business marketing for brick and mortar businesses is a complex form of online marketing.
-Instead of optimizing everything for a broad audience, you need to optimize everything for a local audience, specifically the exact type of people who spend money at your business.
+Business marketing for local brick and mortar businesses is a complex form of online marketing.
+Instead of optimizing everything for a broad audience, you need to optimize everything for a local audience, specifically for those who spend money at your business.

 You also need to be careful and meticulous in how you set things up as you want to make sure you attract customers who are local to your area.
 With that in mind, let’s get started.

 Master Local Business Marketing by Optimizing Local Search

 Google utilizes a user’s location to enhance the search results, especially those that may relate to local businesses.
 Thus the user doesn’t even need to enter a location for this magic to happen